till213/SkyDolly/README.md

 - https://github.com/pyviator/msfs-geoshot - Takes screenshots and automatically "geotags" them
 - https://github.com/ijl20/msfs_logger_replay - IGC logger and replay (for FSX)
 - https://joinfs.net/ - Allows to synchronise multiplayer flights across different flight simulators (MSFS, Prepar3D/FSX, XPlane).
 Also provides a flight recorder with formation flight recording ("overdub").
+- https://github.com/paulalexandrow/a32nx-webremote - WebRemote for FlyByWire's A32NX: control cockpit functionality of the FBW A320, using FSUIPC7

 ## Other Useful Resources